Cork Film Festival

 Event Date from 07 November 2019 till 17 November 2019

 Sections Short Film Competition, Documentary Panorama, New Irish Cinema, Tributes, UnReel (young audiences), Outlook Program (Gay/Lesbian), International Feature FilmsCategory Short, Feature, Documentary, Student Film

 Terms of Entry No prior screening in Ireland, there is no limit on the length of features and documentaries.
-To be eligible for the short film competitions, films must have been completed since July 1st 2013 and be 30 minutes or less in duration / feature films: 60min or longer in duration.
+To be eligible for the short film competitions, films must have been completed after 1 July 2018 and be 35 minutes or less in duration / feature films: 36min or longer in duration.

 Subtitles English subtitles necessary

 Late: 30 June 2019 / 70 USD

 Late: 30 June 2019 / 45 USD

 Fees Features and Documentary Features 55 USD/70 USD; International Shorts 35 USD/45 USD

 Participants of the Film Industry about 350 Irish (predominantly), UK and European distributors, sales agents and exhibitors

 Prizes/Awards Grand Prix International short (Academy Awards® qualifying); Spirit of the Festival Award (Best feature length film), Award for Cinematic Documentary, Best International Documentary short, Creative Director´s Award (Best feature film), Youth Jury Award, Audience Award.